-How can I connect to Google Cloud if I'm located in a POP location not listed on the Choosing a colocation facility location page?
+How can I connect to Google Cloud if I'm located in a PoP location not listed in the colocation facility locations?

 You have two options, after which you can go through the normal ordering and provisioning process for Dedicated Interconnect:

-- You can order leased lines from a carrier to connect from your point-of-presence (POP) location to one of Google's Cloud Interconnect colocation facilities.
-Usually it's best if you contact your existing colocation facility provider and get a list of 'on-net' providers.
-An on-net provider is a provider that already has infrastructure in the building where you are located, making this option cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing POP location.
+- Option 1: You can order leased lines from a carrier to connect from your point-of-presence (PoP) location to one of Google's Cloud Interconnect colocation facilities.
+Usually it's best if you contact your existing colocation facility provider and get a list of on-net providers.
+An on-net provider is a provider that already has infrastructure in the building where you are located.
+Using an on-net provider is cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing PoP location.

-- Another option is for you to use Partner Interconnect with a carrier partner who can provide a last-mile circuit to meet you.
-Colocation providers cannot usually provide this type of service, as they have fixed locations where you must already be present.
+- Option 2: You can use Partner Interconnect with a service provider who can provide a last-mile circuit to meet you.
+Colocation providers cannot usually provide this type of service because they have fixed locations where you must already be present.

-If I use Partner Interconnect, will I see the interconnect in the project where I create the VLAN attachment?
+If I use Partner Interconnect, can I see the connection in the project where I create the VLAN attachment?

-How do I create a redundant architecture that leverages Cloud Interconnect ?
+How do I create a redundant architecture that uses Cloud Interconnect ?

 Depending on the desired SLA, there are specific architectures that must be implemented for both Dedicated Interconnect and Partner Interconnect.

-Topologies for production-ready architectures with a 99.99% SLA and for non-critical applications with a 99.9% SLA are available at /network-connectivity/docs/interconnect/docs/tutorials.
+Topologies for production-ready architectures with a 99.99% SLA and for non-critical applications with a 99.9% SLA are available at Cloud Interconnect tutorials.

-These SLA levels refer to the availability of the Cloud Interconnect, which is the availability of the routed connection between the on-premises location and the VPC network.
+These SLA levels refer to the availability of the Interconnect connection, which is the availability of the routed connection between the on-premises location and the VPC network.
 For example, if you create a service on Compute Engine instances that's reachable through Cloud Interconnect, the service availability depends on the combined availability of both the Cloud Interconnect service and the Compute Engine service.

-- For Dedicated Interconnect, a single interconnect (LACP bundle) has a No Uptime SLA.
+- For Dedicated Interconnect, a single Interconnect connection (LACP bundle) has a No Uptime SLA.

 - For Partner Interconnect, a single VLAN attachment has a No Uptime SLA.

-Issues with single interconnect/bundle failures are treated at a support case priority no higher than P3: Medium Impact—Service Use Partially Impaired, thus you cannot expect a quick resolution or further analysis of the root cause.
+Issues with single connection/bundle failures are treated as a support case priority no higher than P3: Medium Impact—Service Use Partially Impaired.
+Therefore, you cannot expect a quick resolution or further analysis of the root cause.

 Due to planned or unplanned maintenance, single links or bundles might be drained even for extended periods of time, such as hours or days.

-In this scenario, you've deployed an application that consists of two tiers: an on-premises tier that has not yet been migrated to Google Cloud (legacy tier) and a cloud tier running on VPC instances that are also backends of a Google Cloud Internal Load Balancer (ILB).
+In this scenario, you deployed an application that consists of two tiers: an on-premises tier that has not yet been migrated to Google Cloud (legacy tier) and a cloud tier running on VPC instances that are also backends of a Google Cloud internal load balancer.

 You can use Cloud Interconnect to forward the traffic between these two application tiers as long as you implement the necessary routes between Cloud Router and your on-premises router.
-The Cloud Router you use for the Cloud Interconnect handling this application's traffic must reside in the same region as the subnet containing the ILB backends.
-This is because ILB only supports regional routing and ILB access is lost when Global Routing for the VPC uses a tunnel outside the region where the ILB backends are located.
-See Using VPN or Interconnect for more information.
+The Cloud Router that you use for the Interconnect connection that handles this application's traffic must reside in the same region as the subnet that contains the load balancer backends.
+This is because the internal load balancer only supports regional routing.
+Internal load balancer access is lost when global routing for the VPC uses a tunnel outside the region where the load balancer backends are located.
+For more information, see Using Cloud VPN and Cloud Interconnect.

-If the on-premises traffic enters the VPC network from a different region, you can either deploy an ILB with the respective backends in the other region, or route the traffic to a reverse proxy from which the ILB VIP can be reached.
+If the on-premises traffic enters the VPC network from a different region, you can either deploy an internal load balancer with the respective backends in the other region, or route the traffic to a reverse proxy from which the internal load balancer VIP can be reached.

 Can I move one or more instances of Cloud Interconnect between Google Cloud projects or organizations?

-If you want to move a project to a new Google Cloud organization, you can open a support case and Cloud Support can facilitate the move.
+If you want to move a project to a new Google Cloud organization, you can open a support case, and Google Cloud Support can facilitate the move.

-Dedicated Interconnect and VLAN attachments are not affected by changes of organization as long as the project stays the same.
+Changes of organization do not affect Dedicated Interconnect and VLAN attachments as long as the project stays the same.

-For project changes, if you are performing an Cloud Interconnect activation and you have an LOA but have not yet completed the activation, cancel the current activation and create a new one in the correct project.
-Google issues you a new LOA, which you can then give to your cross connect provider.
+For project changes, if you are performing a Cloud Interconnect activation and you have an LOA but have not yet completed the activation, cancel the current activation and create a new one in the correct project.
+Google issues you a new LOA, which you can then give to your Interconnect connection provider.
 For steps, see Ordering a connection and Retrieving LOA-CFAs.

-However, an active Cloud Interconnect can't be moved between projects since it is a child object of the project and there is no ability to automatically migrate objects between projects.
-If possible, you should start a request for a new Cloud Interconnect.
+An active Interconnect connection can't be moved between projects because it is a child object of the project, and there is no ability to automatically migrate objects between projects.
+If possible, you should start a request for a new Interconnect connection.

-How can I use the same Cloud Interconnect to connect multiple VPC networks in multiple projects inside the same Google Cloud organization?
+How can I use the same Interconnect connection to connect multiple VPC networks in multiple projects inside the same Google Cloud organization?

 For Partner Interconnect

-If you have multiple VLAN attachments, including those in different projects, you can pair them with a Partner Interconnect connection from the same service provider, or with Partner Interconnect connections from different service providers.
+If you have multiple VLAN attachments, including attachments in different projects, you can pair them with a Partner Interconnect connection from the same service provider or with Partner Interconnect connections from different service providers.

 For Dedicated Interconnect

-The VLAN attachment, in addition to being a VLAN with an 802.1q ID, is a child object of an Cloud Interconnect that exists in a project.
+The VLAN attachment, in addition to being a VLAN with an 802.1q ID, is a child object of an Interconnect connection that exists in a project.

 In this model, each VPC network has its own routing configuration.
-If you want to centralize routing policies, then you can review the Shared VPC model and Shared VPC considerations and terminate the VLAN attachment in the VPC network of the Shared VPC host project.
-Your host project has a quota for the maximum number of VLAN attachments per Cloud Interconnect connection.
-For details, see the Cloud Interconnect quotas page.
+If you want to centralize routing policies, you can review the Shared VPC model and Shared VPC considerations.
+You can then terminate the VLAN attachment in the VPC network of the Shared VPC host project.
+Your host project has a quota for the maximum number of VLAN attachments per Interconnect connection.
+For details, see Cloud Interconnect Quotas and limits.

-Can I use a single Cloud Interconnect to connect multiple on-premises sites to my VPC network?
+Can I use a single Interconnect connection to connect multiple on-premises sites to my VPC network?

 You can easily do this.
-For example, if the multiple sites are part of an MPLS VPN network, either self-managed or managed by a carrier, you can "logically add" the VPC network as an additional site using an approach similar to Inter-AS MPLS VPN Option A, see RFC 4364, Paragraph 10.
+For example, if the multiple sites are part of an MPLS VPN network, either self-managed or managed by a carrier, you can logically add the VPC network as an additional site by using an approach similar to Inter-AS MPLS VPN Option A (for more information, see RFC 4364, Paragraph 10).

-Can I physically "patch" together Cloud Interconnect and an interconnect from another cloud provider?
+Can I physically patch together an Interconnect connection and an interconnect from another cloud provider?

-If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically "patch" together two interconnects, one provided by Google Cloud and one by the other cloud provider.
+If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically patch together two connections, one provided by Google Cloud and one provided by the other cloud provider.
 However, you can route between the private address space of the VPC network and the network of a different cloud provider.

-If the service handoff point for the other cloud provider is located in the same location as Cloud Interconnect, you can provision your own router in that location to terminate the two interconnect services.
-The router will then route between the VPC network and the other cloud provider's network.
-This configuration allows you to route directly from the two cloud networks into your on-premises network with minimal delay.
+If the service handoff point for the other cloud provider is located in the same location as Cloud Interconnect, you can provision your own router in that location to terminate the two connection services.
+The router then routes between the VPC network and the other cloud provider's network.
+This configuration lets you route directly from the two cloud networks into your on-premises network with minimal delay.

-Some Partner Interconnect carriers are able to offer this as a managed service, based on a virtual router.
-If Google Cloud and the other cloud provider terminate interconnect services in different locations, then you must provide a circuit that connects the two locations.
+Some Partner Interconnect carriers are able to offer this configuration as a managed service, based on a virtual router.
+If Google Cloud and the other cloud provider terminate connection services in different locations, you must provide a circuit that connects the two locations.

-- For locations where Google offers Dedicated Interconnect service, see Choosing a colocation facility location.
+- For locations where Google offers Dedicated Interconnect service, see Choosing colocation facility locations.

-- For locations where Google offers Partner Interconnect service see the Cloud Interconnect Supported Service Providers page.
+- For locations where Google offers Partner Interconnect service, see Supported service providers.

-How can I connect AWS and Google Cloud without placing equipment in a colo facility near the Google edge?
+How can I connect AWS and Google Cloud without placing equipment in a colocation facility near the Google edge?

 Megaport offers their own cloud router solution for Google Cloud customers who don't want to place hardware near the Google edge.
-See the configuration instructions covering how to set up this product with Google Cloud.
+For information about how to set up this product with Google Cloud, see the configuration instructions.

 This section covers questions about VLAN attachments.